yao-jz/yao-jz.github.io/_photograph/photograph-4.md

 ---
-title: "Photos of My Hometown"
+title: "Photos of My Dancing"
 excerpt: "Taken in summer of 2020, 2021"
 collection: photograph
 ---